Western meadowlark

 The western meadowlark (Sturnella neglecta) is a medium-sized icterid bird, about 8.5 in in length.
-It nests on the ground in open grasslands across western and central North America.
-It feeds mostly on bugs, but will also feed on seeds and berries.
+It is found across western and central North America and is a full migrant, breeding in Canada and the United States with resident populations also found in Mexico.
+The western meadowlark nests on the ground in open grasslands and shrublands.
+It feeds on bugs and seeds.
 The western meadowlark has distinctive calls described as watery or flute-like, which distinguish it from the closely related eastern meadowlark.
-The western meadowlark is the state bird of six states: Montana, Kansas, Nebraska, North Dakota, Oregon, and Wyoming.
+The western meadowlark is the state bird of six states: Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.